Arnaaavvv/codle/README.md

 ## License

 Do whatever you want with it.
-Add words, break the CSS, rename.
+Add words, break the CSS, rename the files.
 Sometimes guessing can get hard :)